mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] 1.
 Pass/Fail (your name, SW version, date)
 - [ ] 2.
 Pass/Fail (your name, SW version, date)

+## Traceability

+_instruction: Check that the pull request is linked to an issue, if not then link it_

+- [ ] This issue(input) has been linked to a pull request(output)